zemogle/astrosource/joss/paper.md

 of such telescopes to gather observations has become sufficiently streamlined and accessible, especially over the last five years, the data - once collected - still needs to be analysed.

 There are certain pieces of accessible software that will undertake at least some of the analysis functionality in terms of image processing (e.g. Maxim DL\footnote{https://diffractionlimited.com/product/maxim-dl/}, photometric analysis (e.g. Muniwin\footnote{http://c-munipack.sourceforge.net/}), period finding (e.g. Peranso, [@paunzen2016peranso]) or multiple uses (AstroImageJ, [@collins2017astroimagej]).
-Most of the time a human must undertake each step of the procedure in a manual manner.
-Each step in the procedure is prone to “human error” or decisions are made by the user based on an incomplete understanding, or alternative conception, of the scientific assumptions underlying the decision.
+Most of the time a user must undertake each step of the procedure in a manual manner.
+Each step in the procedure is prone to problematic decisions that are made by the user based on an incomplete understanding, or alternative conception, of the scientific assumptions underlying the decision.
 At worst, these decisions can be made on the basis of incomplete or misleading information from other non-professionals.
 Such a process, undertaken manually, can take hours to weeks of time by the user.
 If an incorrect decision or calculation is made at any stage, not only does the process need to be repeated, it can generally be unclear to the non-expert why the results are not meeting expectations.

 What is more, most of the steps, typically undertaken manually, are relatively straightforward decisions that can be boiled down to algorithms that can be undertaken more completely and robustly in an automated manner.
 Take, for instance, choosing  an appropriate comparison star.
 Many observer guides outline the considerations and rules of thumb to make a "best guess" for the most appropriate comparison star from the analysis of a single image.
 Given any dataset though, the most appropriate comparison star can be chosen directly and automatically from analysis of the dataset itself.
 Rather than a human making a "best guess" at an appropriate comparison star, an algorithm can pick out the most objectively appropriate comparison star for any given dataset based on an analysis of the dataset itself and what information may be drawn in from online databases.